Skip to main content

 "Content-Type": "application/json",

-Authorization: `Bearer ${process.env.VONPAY_SECRET_KEY}`,
+Authorization: `Bearer ${process.env.VON_PAY_SECRET_KEY}`,

 // Production: send a stable Idempotency-Key (e.g. the cart id) so a